China Automotive Systems (NASDAQ:CAAS) Price Target Cut to $6.00 by Analysts at Greenridge Global

-China Automotive Systems (NASDAQ:CAAS – Get Rating) had its price objective dropped by stock analysts at Greenridge Global from $7.00 to $6.00 in a research note issued on Tuesday, The Fly reports.
-The brokerage currently has a “buy” rating on the auto parts company’s stock.
-Greenridge Global’s price target indicates a potential upside of 106.90% from the company’s previous close.
+China Automotive Systems (NASDAQ:CAAS – Get Rating) had its price target decreased by Greenridge Global from $7.00 to $6.00 in a report published on Tuesday, The Fly reports.
+Greenridge Global currently has a buy rating on the auto parts company’s stock.

-Separately, StockNews.com initiated coverage on China Automotive Systems in a research report on Saturday.
-They set a “buy” rating for the company.
+Separately, StockNews.com began coverage on China Automotive Systems in a research report on Saturday.
+They set a buy rating on the stock.

 China Automotive Systems, Inc, through its subsidiaries, manufactures and sells automotive systems and components in the People's Republic of China.
 It produces rack and pinion power steering gears for cars and light-duty vehicles; integral power steering gears for heavy-duty vehicles; power steering parts for light duty vehicles; sensor modules; automobile steering systems and columns; and automobile electronic and hydraulic power steering systems and parts.